Percona-Lab/mongoDB-workload-generator/README.md

 ### 3. Custom Connection Parameters (`custom_params`)

 In the `config.yaml`, the `custom_params` section allows you to pass arbitrary options directly to the MongoDB driver's connection string.
 These are critical for tuning network throughput and security.
+Here are some examples you can use, all MongoDB connection parameters are supported.

 ```yaml
 custom_params: